ptamarov/go-graphs/README.md

 ```go
 func (g *Graph) DepthFirstSearchFrom(source int) error
 ```
-`DepthFirstSearchFrom` performs a depth first search from the source node, processing the nodes and edges according to the graph search functions.
+`DepthFirstSearchFrom` runs a depth first search from the source node, processing the nodes and edges according to the graph search functions.
 It returns the first error raised by any of the search functions if this happens during the run.

 _Example (DepthFirstSearchFrom)_.
-The following example initializes a directed tree rooted at `0` and runs a DFS from it.
+The following example initializes a directed tree rooted at `0` and runs a DFS from this node.
 It stops once it finds vertex `10`.
 Along the way, it counts the number of edges out of `0` that are encountered.

 ```go